makeruniverse/docs/docs/workshops/workshops.md

 ##Laser Cutting: Basics
 David teaches you how to use our laser cutter safely and effective.
 This introduction workshop is mandatory for you to use our laser cutter.
 28th January (3:00 – 5:00 PM)

-Electronics: Soldering Our expert Tobi offers an introduction on how to solder hole & SMD components and wires.
-No prior knowledge or equipment needed.
-•	14th November (2:00 – 3:30 PM)
-•	5th December (3:00 – 4:30 PM)

-Electronics: Advanced Soldering Learn how to solder SMT components with various techniques.
-We expect you to know basic soldering skills to attend this workshop.
-•	21st November (2:00 – 4:00 PM)

 Smart Plants In our next iteration of the smart plants workshop we use ESP and a sensor to measure the plant’s water level and install a pump that waters the plant when needed.
 Bring your own plant.
 •	25th November (3:15 – 6:00 PM)